2018 Elections: Food & Farm Platform for Candidates, Voters, Media

 Monetary science and healing for white supremacists and other confused Americans

 This is an edited and expanded version of a private comment sent to Eric K. Ward, whose June essay went viral during the weekend of Aug.
-11, 2017 (as events were unfolding in Charlottesville, VA initiated by a gathering of white supremacists AKA neo-Nazis).
-The essay delineates the cognitive necessity to understand the connection between white supremacist hatred of American Jews and white supremacist targeting of American Blacks.
-The essay was published online at Political Research Associates.
-Eric K. Ward is a Senior Fellow at Southern Poverty Law Center.
+11, 2017 (as events were unfolding in Charlottesville, VA and as initiated by a gathering of white supremacists, neo-Nazis, etc.).

 Posted August 18, 2017

-Written in response to Skin in the Game: How Antisemitism Animates White Nationalism (June 29, 2017)
+Written in response to Skin in the Game: How Antisemitism Animates White Nationalism (Political Research Associates, June 29, 2017)

 For the record, I am not excusing anyone’s racist, anti-semitic, misogynist words and actions or any other group-think hate.
 Nor is the title of this blogpost meant to be humorous.
-I am a Jew, a lifelong activist, and a 66-year old woman, a lifelong activist, and I think it’s time for some plain speech.
+I am a Jew, a 66-year old woman, a lifelong activist, and I think it’s time for some plain speech.

-I am grateful to other Americans (and non-Americans) who are drawing clear lines against intentional terror and over-privilege of all kinds.
+I am grateful to other Americans and non-Americans — especially women — who are drawing clear lines against intentional terror and over-privilege of all kinds.
 Since January 21, 2017, the folksong Which Side are you On?
 (Florence Reece) is the anthem that has been playing in my head.
-And after a lot of self-examination, I’m pretty sure that the side I’m on is called “Life on Earth for All” — or “let me know when you want to sit down and talk — because even though I’m a woman, Jewish, fat, old, and a bicyclist, I’m not going anywhere anytime soon.
+And after a lot of self-examination, I’m pretty sure that the side I’m on is called “Life on Earth for All” — or “Let me know when you want to sit down and talk — because even though I’m a woman, Jewish, fat, old, and a bicyclist, I’m not going anywhere anytime soon.
 I claim my home on Earth, my space on the road, and my seat at every decision-making table — including the one that designs our U.S. money and banking system.”

-I am looking for ways to heal us all (including the Earth) — at this historical moment in which most of us are in pain from a variety of confusions, buried under generations of human-created artifacts, beliefs, traditions, unexamined assumptions.
-In the hope of healing us all (including the Earth), here’s how I’ve been connecting the dots lately.
+At this historical moment, most of us are in pain from a variety of confusions, buried under generations of human-created artifacts, beliefs, traditions, unexamined assumptions.
+In the hope of healing us all (including the Earth), here’s how I’m connecting the dots.

 Why do white supremacists think that they hate Jews?

 One of the overt reasons that white supremacists say they hate Jews is because of Jews’ long-time connection to business, especially the development of finance as business, and later finance as business as government.
 Of course, Jews were not the only religion or ethnic group to participate in that development (especially in the “West’).
 According to Stephen Zarlenga, author of the 700+ page 2002 book, The Lost Science of Money, the list of individuals and groups is long who developed our 21st century U.S. business-financial-government structures and theories.
 On a very quick scan, Zarlenga mentions: Jews, Muslims, Christians of all kinds (including but not limited to Catholics, Lutherans, Calvinists, Episcopalians), deists, and people from nearly every European nation (including but not limited to English, Dutch, Germans, Austrians, French, Spanish, Portuguese, Greeks, Italians).

-But, inasmuch as the development of finance as business as government is the source of most of our current American confusion and stress, Jews have been an easy target on which to fix the any evil intentionality that occurred along the way (and there was plenty to go around).
-This is especially true if one makes the historical error of not knowing how Jews were pushed into that position in the first place.
+But, inasmuch as the development of finance as business as government is the source of most of our current American confusion and stress, Jews have been an easy, knee-jerk target around which to spin ignorant tales and to project guilt-riddled blame.

-The good news is that there are more and more scholars, independent researchers, journalists, and grassroots organizers who are literally “following the money” — back to the historical roots of money, the definitions of money, the theories of money, and the science of money.
+The good news is that there are more and more scholars, independent researchers, journalists, and grassroots organizers who are literally “following” the money — back to the historical roots of money, the definitions of money, the theories of money, and the science of money.
 Along the way, they are uncovering all sorts of errors that have beset the fair use of money as a human construct.
-Combine the intellectual and social errors about money, intentional bad behavior by many different kinds of people over hundreds of years (especially leaders), and the legitimate anger of most 21st century Americans, I think we get a partial understanding of Charlottesville, VA in August 2017.
+Combining the intellectual and social errors about money, intentional bad behavior by many different kinds of people over hundreds of years (especially leaders), and the legitimate anger of most 21st century Americans, I think we get a partial understanding of Charlottesville, VA in August 2017.